Content Highlights

 What Should You Do About the New Definition of “Independent Contractor”?

-Now is the time to review contractor relationships through the lens of the DOL’s seven-factor test.
+Now is the time to review contractor relationships through the lens of the DOL’s six-factor test.
 Titles alone no longer offer protection.
-You should evaluate how each relationship functions in practice and whether the structure truly reflects independence.
+Even if a contract labels a worker as an independent contractor, that does not control.
+You must evaluate how each relationship functions in practice and whether the structure truly reflects independence.

-Executives who are negotiating employment agreements or who have concerns about how their classification might affect their rights should act proactively.
-If you are working as a consultant, i.e., contractor, you should undertake a careful review of the working arrangements and their legal implications so that you can prevent issues before they arise.
+If you are negotiating and employment agreement, for example, or have concerns about how your classification might affect your rights, take action.
+Do a thorough review of the working arrangements and the legal implications so that you can prevent issues before they arise.
 Be proactive.

 Protecting Your Legal Position